jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - Just as you need to control physical access to equipment and wiring, you need to use logical controls to protect a network; there are a variety of devices that provide this type of protection, including:
     - stateful and stateless firewalls can perform inspection of the network packets and use rules, signatures and patterns to determine whether the packet should be delivered
       - reasons for dropping a packet could include addresses that don’t exist on the network, ports or addresses that are blocked, or the content of the packet (e.g. malicious packets blocked by admin policy)
-    - IDP devices, which monitor the network for unusual network traffic and MAC or IP address spoofing, and then either alert on or actively stop this type of traffic
+    - IDS/IDP devices, which monitor the network for unusual network traffic and MAC or IP address spoofing, and then either alert on or actively stop this type of traffic
     - proxy server information:
       - **proxy server**: used to mediate between clients and servers, most often in the context of providing clients on a private network with internet access, while protecting the identify of the client
       - **forward proxy**: usually used by clients to anonymize their traffic, improve privacy, and cache data; a forward proxy is configured on client-side devices to manage access to external resources